Rzvn-HN/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-A collection of my machine learning and deep learning projects
+A collection of my machine learning course projects